Shapthana/Initial-release-multilingual-RAG-QA-syste/README.md

 * MRR: **0.7382**
 * nDCG@10: **0.7932**

-Although RRF successfully combined retrieval rankings, it did not outperform the best weighted hybrid configuration on this benchmark.
+RRF provided a useful comparison, but it did **not** outperform the best weighted hybrid configuration in this benchmark.

-Therefore, the project reports the **α=0.50 weighted hybrid** as the strongest tested configuration rather than selecting RRF simply because it is a common fusion technique.
+This is reported as an experimental finding rather than assuming that a commonly used fusion method must perform best.

+---

 ## Language-Specific Analysis

-The experiments also examined differences between English, Sinhala, and Tamil retrieval.
+The benchmark was also analysed by language to identify retrieval behaviour that can be hidden by aggregate metrics.

 ### English

 English queries generally benefited from both lexical and semantic retrieval signals.

-The controlled benchmark was used to compare how ranking behaviour changed between BM25, dense, and hybrid retrieval.
+The experiments were used to compare how BM25, dense retrieval, and hybrid retrieval changed the ranking of relevant document chunks.

 ### Sinhala

-Sinhala was an important retrieval challenge.
+Sinhala represented an important retrieval challenge.

-Dense retrieval showed weaker ranking behaviour than BM25 on the controlled benchmark, while hybrid retrieval benefited from combining lexical and semantic signals.
+Dense retrieval showed weaker ranking behaviour than BM25 in the controlled benchmark.
+Several Sinhala queries demonstrated cases where BM25 ranked the relevant chunk highly while dense retrieval ranked it considerably lower.

-This highlights the importance of evaluating multilingual retrieval separately by language rather than relying only on an aggregate score.
+This suggests that lexical matching can provide useful signals for Sinhala queries that are not consistently captured by multilingual dense embeddings.

 ### Tamil

 Tamil retrieval also showed strong lexical retrieval behaviour in several evaluated cases.

-The failure analysis included Tamil queries where BM25 and dense retrieval produced noticeably different rankings, demonstrating that the retrieval methods captured different signals.
+The failure analysis identified Tamil queries where BM25 and dense retrieval produced substantially different rankings, demonstrating that the two retrieval methods captured different signals.

+---

 ## Retrieval Failure Analysis

-A dedicated failure-analysis experiment was conducted over the 60-question benchmark.
+A dedicated failure-analysis experiment was conducted over the **60-question benchmark**.

 The analysis identified **23 notable retrieval cases**, including:

 * BM25-only ranking advantages
 * BM25 vs. dense ranking differences
-* Sinhala queries where BM25 ranked the relevant chunk highly while dense retrieval ranked it substantially lower
+* Sinhala queries where BM25 ranked relevant content highly while dense retrieval ranked it lower
-* Tamil queries where lexical matching provided useful ranking signals
+* Tamil queries showing different lexical and semantic ranking behaviour

-For example, several Sinhala queries showed a relevant chunk ranked near the top by BM25 but considerably lower by dense retrieval.

-These cases support the motivation for investigating hybrid retrieval rather than assuming that semantic embeddings will always outperform lexical retrieval.
+The failure analysis was used to understand **why** aggregate retrieval metrics differed rather than reporting only final scores.

+A key observation was that dense retrieval did not consistently outperform lexical retrieval for Sinhala queries, supporting the investigation of hybrid retrieval.

+---

 ## Reranking Experiment

-A multilingual cross-encoder reranker was also investigated using:
+An optional multilingual cross-encoder reranker was investigated using:

 ```text
 cross-encoder/mmarco-mMiniLMv2-L12-H384-v1
 ```

-The reranking experiment did not consistently improve retrieval performance on the tested configuration.
+The reranking experiment did **not consistently improve retrieval performance** on the tested configuration.

-This was treated as a useful **negative/limited experiment** rather than selecting a more complex model simply because it was expected to perform better.
+Rather than selecting a more complex model simply because it was expected to perform better, the experiment was retained as a **negative/limited result**.

-The result demonstrates an important research principle: additional model complexity should be supported by measured improvement.
+This provides evidence for an important research principle:

+> Additional model complexity should be supported by measured improvement.

+---

 ## Generation Experiment

-The project also integrates **Qwen3-4B through Ollama** for local answer generation.
+The system integrates **Qwen3-4B through Ollama** for local answer generation.

-Generation evaluation was conducted as a preliminary experiment using:
+Generation was evaluated using:

 * Token F1
 * Context word support